Sub-IoT/Sub-IoT-Stack/docs/_docs/thingsboard-integration.md

 title: Integrating gateways with ThingsBoard platform
 permalink: /docs/thingsboard-integration/
 ---

+## Note

+This integration is deprecated.
+This is mainly left here as an example but should probably be updated for use.

 ## Introduction

 This is not strictly related to OSS-7 in terms of stack development, but it can be useful if you want to deploy a number of OSS-7 gateways and build an application on top of this.
 [ThingsBoard](https://thingsboard.io/) is an open source IoT platform for managing devices, data storage and visualization.